MicrosoftDocs/Devices-docs/surface-hub/admin-group-management-for-surface-hub.md

 | Microsoft Entra join the device | Your organization uses Microsoft Entra Basic   | Global administrators only |
 | &nbsp;                                            | Your organization uses Microsoft Entra ID P1 or P2 or Enterprise Mobility Suite (EMS) | Global administrators and additional administrators |

-> [!IMPORTANT]
-> Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 <a name='configure-non-global-admin-accounts-on-azure-ad-joined-devices'></a>